Vedantu/kubernetes-jobs-javascript/README.md

 ```
 ## Steps for setting the flow
 * Create your kubernetes cluster (any cloud provider)
-* Create kube configuration on our servers from where you are going to launch a job
+* Create kube configuration on the servers from where you are going to launch a job
 * utilisize the yaml config and kubejob inside the folder given

 ## License